The Institute of Historical Research is a unique institution founded in 1921 which seeks:

 Loss of a pass or membership card must be reported immediately to reception.
 A charge will usually be made for the replacement of a membership card.

 5. Security and safety

 Members are responsible for the security of their private property, for which the University does not accept responsibility.
-Day lockers are available next to the reception desk, and must be vacated by closing time.
-Staff may inspect their contents at any time.

 Members must submit bags and cases for searching at any time at the request of staff.